 Fear and panic can arise when a credit card bill is going to be late.
 This leads to losing sleep or feeling guilty about making other purchases during the week.

-Physical and Mental Effects of Financial Trouble
+Physical Effects of Financial Stress

 When your finances aren’t on track, it can feel like the world is working against you.
 Unfortunately, stress from your finances isn’t limited to emotional or mental effects.
 You can also start to feel physical side effects as well.